-With an international complement of authors, this book features detailed yet accessible chapters on a range of topics, including: inclusion in law; academically gifted students; students with severe, sensory and multiple impairments; and case studies from Germany, Portugal, the Netherlands and Russian Federation.
-The book also examines the impact of the Convention on the Rights of Persons with Disabilities – and Article 24 in particular – and the likely legacies and future implications of recent inclusion movements.
+With an international complement of authors, this book features detailed yet accessible chapters on a range of topics, including inclusion in law; academically gifted students; students with severe, sensory, and multiple impairments; and case studies from Germany, Portugal, the Netherlands, and the Russian Federation.
+The book also examines the impact of the Convention on the Rights of Persons with Disabilities—and Article 24 in particular—and the likely legacies and future implications of recent inclusion movements.

 For postgraduate students and academics researching in the field of inclusive education, and also for school administrators and policy makers, On Inclusive Education is an essential resource.

 Edwin W. Martin, Jr.

 James M. Kauffman

 Chapter 1 Definitions and Other Issues